as-blockchain/genesis/README.md

 # Genesis
-genesis block for the as-cin
+genesis block for the as-coin
 = genesis.json

 # Geth